-Former lawyer Alex Murdaugh is on trial for the double murder of his wife, Margaret “Maggie” Murdaugh, and son Paul Murdaugh, who died on June 7, 2021.
+Former lawyer Alex Murdaugh stood trial for the double murder of his wife, Margaret “Maggie” Murdaugh, and son Paul Murdaugh, who died on June 7, 2021.
 Alex’s trial began on January 23, 2023.
 The public received more information on the case after the February 22, 2023, release of the Netflix docuseries The Murdaugh Murders: A Southern Scandal.
 The series follows the murders of Maggie and Paul and four other deaths that are allegedly connected to the prominent family.
-Keep reading to get updates on the case and to find out if Alex Murdaugh is guilty of the crimes.
+Now, the South Carolina native is facing a 22-count indictment for conspiracy to commit bank fraud, wire fraud and money laundering.

 How Long Will Alex Murdaugh Be in Prison?